Holden Commodore (VF): Safety

-Like its predecessor, the VF achieved five stars in the ANCAP safety ratings.
+The VF achieved five stars in the ANCAP safety ratings.
 On top of the ratings tests, the VF was found to have good whiplash protection for occupants, though pedestrian protection was classified as marginal, with the car scoring 15.41 of a possible 36 points in this area.

 In May 2014, Holden recalled nearly 42,000 VF and WN Caprice models after a potential problem with the front seatbelts was identified.
 It was found that the pretensioner wiring harness for the seatbelts could make contact with part of the buckle assembly, leading to premature wearing of the wiring harness which could disable the pretensioner system in the event of an accident.
 The VF was recalled again a month later, when it was found that the drive gear for the windscreen wiper motor could fail.
 LPG models were recalled in July after it was identified that the feed hose could develop a slow leak at the end of the vehicle's lifetime, creating a (low) risk of fire.